Research Grants

 Douglas W. Bray and Ann Howard Research Grant

-The Douglas W. Bray and Ann Howard Research Grant is designed to support research on assessment center methods as well as research into the development of managers and leaders.
+The Douglas W. Bray and Ann Howard Research Grant supports research on assessment center methods and research on the development of managers and leaders.
 The grant may focus on the assessment method (e.g., simulations and other techniques that rely on the observation of behavior), the content area of interest (e.g., managerial career advancement, leadership development), or preferably both.

 Nominate Now